British 21-inch torpedo: Mark VIII

 A Mark VIII Mod 4 torpedo exhibit at the German Naval Museum, Wilhelmshaven, Germany.
-Located in front of submarine U-10 (S-189).
+Located in front of submarine U-10.

 The Mark VIII was designed circa 1925 and was the first British burner cycle design torpedo.
-It was used from 1927 on all submarines, beginning with the later versions of the L class and the Odin class, as well as motor torpedo boats.
+It was used from 1927 on all submarines, beginning with the later versions of the L class and the class, as well as motor torpedo boats.
 The principal World War II version was the improved Mark VIII**, used far more than any other torpedo in service, with 3,732 being expended by September 1944 (56.4% of the total number of torpedoes used by Britain during the war).
-In 1950-1951, the only system available for a Royal Navy submarine to attack another submerged target was the Mark VIII; active homing variants of the Mark VIII and Mark IX were being worked on in 1945, without success.
+In 1950–1951, the only system available for a Royal Navy submarine to attack another submerged target was the Mark VIII; active homing variants of the Mark VIII and Mark IX were being worked on in 1945, without success.
 Considerable self-noise and reverberation hampered the effort, and the project was halted with funding being cut off as the war ended.
 During trials, the Mark VIII achieved a test depth of 200 ft without problems, but the production units were limited to a maximal depth of 44 ft by their depth control mechanisms.

 At the beginning of the 1960s, the Mark VIII was the only feasibly effective anti-surface ship weapon available to the Royal Navy submarine service.
 The Mark 20 Bidder, while capable of hitting surface targets, lacked the speed to chase down warships.
 During the torpedo capability crisis, in 1969, Admiral Michael Pollock, Flag Officer Submarines, proposed several possible solutions.
 Proposals included purchase of the American Mark 45 ASTOR, the Mark 40 Mod 1 nuclear-armed lightweight torpedo, the UUM-44 SUBROC, or modification of the Mark VIII to be fitted with a WE177A nuclear warhead, with a variable yield of 0.5-10 kilotons.
 The torpedo remained in service with the Royal Navy in a training role until the 1990s, and was used by the Royal Norwegian Navy (Coastal Artillery: Kaholmen torpedo battery at Oscarsborg Fortress) until 1993.